evernym/ConnectMe/README.md

 # ConnectMe

-An easy to use, general purpose digital wallet (completely under your control) built on top of [Evernym React-Native SDK](https://gitlab.com/evernym/mobile/react-native-evernym-sdk).
+An easy to use, general purpose digital wallet (completely under your control) built on top of [Evernym React-Native white label app](https://gitlab.com/evernym/mobile/react-native-evernym-sdk).

 With Connect.Me, you can:
 - Form private, secure connections with other entities in the Sovrin ecosystem